usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 _See also the [technical counterpart to this section](../_8259-Catalog/event.md)_ {:latex-ignore="true"}

 The management and operational controls to support reporting the IoT device cybersecurity state and associated security events within the system where the IoT device is used.
-Actions that may be necessary:

 ## Policies and procedures govern malicious code protection.